Thailand Traffic, Roads & Highways:

 - Thai New Year, Songkran.
 One week around April 13 – 15.

 - Loy Krathong festival.
-One week around full moon in November.
+One week around the full moon in November.

-New Year Warnings : both Western New Year (31st December – 1st January) & Songkran (Thai New Year) are seriously bad times to travel by motorcycle & are definitely not recommended.
+New Year Warnings: The Western New Year (31st December—1st January) and Songkran (Thai New Year) are terrible times to travel by motorcycle and are not recommended.

-Thousands of Bangkokians head for the mountains of North Thailand over the western New Year. e.g. Travel to Pai 140 kms from Chiang Mai normally takes 2 – 2 1/2 hrs, but at New Year it can take 4-5 hrs with hundreds of cars on the R1095.
+Thousands of Bangkokians head for the mountains of North Thailand over the Western New Year.
+For example, travelling to Pai, 140 km from Chiang Mai, typically takes 2 – 2 1/2 hrs, but on New Year’s, it can take 4-5 hrs, with hundreds of cars on the R1095.

-Traffic on the mountains of Doi Inthanon, Doi Ang Khang, Doi Mae Salong, Phu Chi Fah, Doi Phukha is horrific; & at Doi Inthanon, Doi Ang Khang & Phu Chi Fah it is sometimes one way up / down at certain times of the day.
+Traffic in the mountains of Doi Inthanon, Doi Ang Khang, Doi Mae Salong, Phu Chi Fah, and Doi Phukha is horrific.
+At certain times of the day, it is sometimes one way up / down at Doi Inthanon, Doi Ang Khang, and Phu Chi Fah.

 - New Year 2023: 11,000 vehicles went up to Doi Inthanon.